borntofrappe/game-development/04 Match Three/README.md

 ## Project structure

-The game is developed in increments, but there are also additional folders to discuss dedicated topics:
+The game is developed in _Match Three \*_ folders.
+However, there are also additional demos to discuss dedicated topics:

-1. _Timer_ details how to consider time events
+1. _Timer_, how to consider time events

-2. _Tween_ describes how to interpolate between values over time
+2. _Tween_, how to interpolate between values over time

-3. _Chain_ illustrates how to have multiple operations in sequence
+3. _Chain_, how to have multiple operations in sequence

-4. _Swap_ starts to develop the game by swapping two tiles
+4. _Swap_, how to swapping two tiles

-Following these folders, the actual game is developed in _Match Three \*_.
+These are saved in the _Prep_ folder, and chronologically precede the games' folders.

 ## Resources